rhinock/MarketplaceServicesSuite/README.md

 - Testability
 - Extensibility (via Versioning)
 - Self-Documented API.
 API documentation should be generated during the build.
 XML-Docs could be used for providing details of the endpoints.

+## Message Based Architecture.
+Message Broker

+ The goal of the course is to provide an overview of Message-Based Architecture and its key concept - Message Brokers (also called Message Oriented Middleware).
+Practical tasks include setting up one of the Message Broker tools and implementing Catalog and Carting services interaction using the selected message broker.

+### Task 1

+Choose and configure any message broker and setup it
+- Azure Service Bus
+- RabbitMQ
+- Kafka
+- Other

+### Task 2

+Create API for interaction with the chosen message broker.

+**Functional Requirements:**

+Implement the interaction between Catalog and Carting services via a message broker.
+When a user or external system changes the property’s value of any item in the catalog (e.g., name or price), it will be necessary to update this item in the basket.

+**Recommendations**

+- Choose any message broker
+- Create a client with listener and publisher parts
+- Call publisher from catalog service
+- Call listener from carting service

+**Non-functional Requirements (NRF):**

+The new integration solution should guarantee message delivery between two services.
+In the case of failure, the solution should include correct work with the delayed messages.